-This practical, work-related programme will cover the basic knowledge and technical skills that you will need to progress to a more advanced course or to gain employment within the animal care industry.
+This work-related programme will cover the basic knowledge and technical skills that you will need to progress to a more advanced course or to gain employment within the animal care industry.
 These skills include animal behaviour, welfare and handling.
-You will also get the chance to undertake work experience, which will be assessed as part of your programme.
+You will also undertake work experience, which will be assessed as part of your programme.

 |Study Type:||Full Time|